Tellusant/docs/articles-posts/polusim-business-impact.md

 ***Old forecasting tools should be decommissioned***.
 By doing this, major efficiencies will be realized both at the local operating company level, and at regional and global headquarters.

+**OLD TEXT.
+TOO BE REPLACED**

 ## System Integrity
-PoluSim shortens the turnaround time for generating forecasts.
-Before PoluSim it would take weeks, if not months, to reach a point where forecasts were agreed.
-With PoluSim, this can be achieved in three sub-week cycles.
-Cycles 1 and 2 receive feedback from senior management, cycle 3 finalizes the forecasts.
-In total, less than 2 work weeks are spent on the forecast.

-***Old long planning timelines should be scrapped***.
-By doing this, true agility will follow.
+PoluSim works on a global scsale and across business units.
+This means that the "PoluSim logic" is the same around the entire enterprise.

+- Data sources are harmonized and mean the same thing to all
+- Demand drivers work the same way for all.
+- Scenarios are generated in the fashion eveywhere

+What differs are the market conditions each unit faces.

+_**Old, improvised, local approaches shall be banished, yet local insights shall be captured**_.
+By doing this, the enterprise will move in sync with shared expectations.

 ## Decision Quality
 Achieving high accuracy is a given.
 The predictions have to be robust enough that everyone agrees: "this is as good as we can do it".
 Accuracy and model validation is important during the first year; later this should be routine, automated follow-ups.
 There will always be learnings to enhance of PoluSim.

-_**Old improvised local approaches shall be banished, yet local insights shall be captured**_.
-By doing this, the enterprise will move in sync with shared expectations.

 **OLD TEXT ENDS**